vatsalya-gupta/bgutbook/manuscript/part_900_solutions_to_exercises/chapter_110_sorting_and_reducing.md

 {#solution_10_01}
 #### Exercise 10.01
-Print the 5 more frequent IP addresses in the simple log file TODO
+Print the 5 more frequent IP addresses in the file simple.log

 #### Solution
 ``` sh